jmorenoflores/cuetessa_inc_externship/README.md

 The ultimate goal of the project is to enhance the music listening experience for Cuetessa, Inc's users by accurately assigning songs to appropriate playlists based on their valence scores.

 ## Table of contents:
-The following table of contents the structure used in this project:
+The following table of contents summarizes the structure used in this project:
 ```
 1. Project for Cuetessa, INC: Predicting Valence Score of Songs
 1.1 Data Preprocessing